spncrptrsn/spncrptrsn.github.io/abst_design.md

 A player who fails a flat 50% roll to set Chicken Form may come away resenting what RNG stole from them.
 A player who can emerge from Smoke (gaining advantage from Guerrilla), trigger Adrenaline, Backlash into position (gaining +5 from Sword Dancer), use Flurry (another +5 from Sword Dancer), and finish with a juiced-up Chicken Touch attempt (with advantage and a +10 bonus) is a player who was empowered to rig the numbers in their favor, who just might relish that succesful chickening all the more for it.

 ![Image](https://i.imgur.com/5u0llvb.jpg)

-### Using story code to introduce custom Talents

-Here's how I use story scripting to implement custom talents for a talent pack I created with another member of the D:OS 2 modding communitiy, getting around hardcoded limitations to open up new options for character builds.
-(Said pack has yet to be released.
-As of this writing, we are still squishing bugs.)

-Though the Divinity Engine doesn't offer any options for creating new talents, the modding community took early notice of a few hopeful quirks:

- * A long list of cut talents from D:OS 2 and leftover talents from D:OS 1 can be added to characters via scripting, but they aren't fully functional, and they do not show up in character sheets under normal conditions.
- * These deprecated talents can be succesfully attached to armor pieces, which will make them visible on the character sheet as long as the armor piece stays equipped.

-Once Larian opened up D:OS 2's localization files to modders, it was possible to take a non-functioning deprecated talent, script new effects, change it's name and description, and create something indistinguishable from a brand new talent in every respect but one very essential one: No matter how cool your new perk was, it would remain hopelessly attached to a breastplate or a pair of trousers.
-All you had was an armor effect on a different character sheet.

-There were however three underutilized armor slots that didn't show up on the character sheet, used for temporary effects granted by spells that the engine considered equipped items: the Wings slot, for Polymorph effects visible on the back; the Horns slot, for Polymorph effects shown on the head; and the Overhead slot, for the floating 'Inner Demon' visual effect.
-These slots weren't filled nearly as much as a players Weapon, Helmet, or Ring slots, but they were still necessary for a number of common skills, at least as they were originally coded.

-If polymorph skills were decoupled from their armor effects entirely, it would open these slots up as nodes for custom talents, attached to players via invisible 'armor.'
-To preserve the visual transformation of Polymorph skills, you could use the Transform call to have them trigger the visual transformation of these talent-granting items, which would revert to invisibility at the end of the effect.
-Using this method you could implement new talents with the following limitations, which we considered pretty reasonable:

- * These talents would have to be selected from a dialogue menu, as we were still prevented from making them show up as selectable before they were granted.
- * Players could choose a maximum of three custom talents, limited by the number of non-gear 'armor' slots we had to work with.